-The Registrant did not provide a fully detailed read-across hypothesis.
-However in ECHA's understanding, based on the content of the dossier, the Registrant's working read-across hypothesis is that the substance(s) selected for higher tier testing can address the limited structural diversity within the category, and this will enable prediction of the toxicological properties within the category.
-Additionally, the Registrant assumes, based on chemicals similarity and currently limited other data, that substances will exhibit similar toxicity, and that bioavailability and toxicity of the substances belonging to this category are relatively low.
+The Registrant's working read-across hypothesis is that the substance(s) selected for higher tier testing can address the limited structural diversity within the category, and this will enable prediction of the toxicological properties within the category.
+Additionally, the Registrant assumes, based on chemicals similarity and currently limited other data that substances will exhibit similar toxicity, and that bioavailability and toxicity of the substances belonging to this category are relatively low.
+To confirm the hypothesis the Registrant is proposing to test several substances which are members of the category; this includes the substance subject to this decision.